 Perform employee gap analyses to identify employee skill gaps and plan out corrective solutions.
 This will help improve overall work quality and ensure employees are fit for the assigned role.

 Employees cannot improve themselves if they don’t know which areas to improve with regard to their job performance.
-Giving feedback is a good way to identify positive outcome, constructive criticism, and areas of remediation to help understand employee standing in the organization.
+Giving feedback is a good way to identify positive outcomes, constructive criticism, and areas of remediation to help understand employee standing in the organization.

 Feedback is a good way to motivate employees because it opens a line of communication between you and your employees.
 It fosters an atmosphere of honesty and transparency across the organization and helps eradicate misunderstanding.
 Open communication helps uncover solutions on how employees can improve their overall performance.